Non-equilibrium active noise enhances generative memory in diffusion models: Acknowledgments

 \section{Acknowledgments}

 {\arabic{section}} SV, CF and AL acknowledge support by the National Institute of General Medical Sciences of the NIH under Award No. R35GM147400.
 AKB acknowledges support from a fellowship from the Department of Chemistry at the University of Chicago.
-AN gratefully acknowledges support from the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Sciences program.
-We also acknowledge helpful initial discussions with Pratyush Tiwary, helpful discussions with Lorenzo Orecchia, and helpful comments by Aaron Dinner on an initial version of this manuscript.
+We acknowledge support from the National Science Foundation through the Physics Frontier Center for Living Systems (PHY-2317138).
+AN gratefully acknowledges support from the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Sciences, LLC program.

 \begin{widetext}